puppetlabs/pcp-broker/doc/configuration.md

 * controller-uris: An array of Websocket URIs to which the broker will attempt to establish outbound connections.
 * controller-allowlist: An array of message types the broker will accept from connected controllers.
-Defaults to accepting only inventory requests.
+Defaults to accepting  inventory requests, blocking and non blocking rpc requests.
 * controller-disconnection-graceperiod: The number of milliseconds after losing connectivity to all configured controllers that the broker will wait before dropping all connected clients (to allow them to redistribute to other